FCS-analysis/PyScanFCS/freeze_pyinstaller/README.md

     python pyinstaller.py /Path/To/PyScanFCS.py

-Alternatively, there are ~.spec files and scripts for Windows XP / Ubuntu12.04 in this directory for bundling binary files.
+Alternatively, there are ~.spec files and scripts for Windows / Mac / Debian  in this directory for bundling binary files.

 Note
 -------------------